 For finite elements, for example, there are, of course, a number of good textbooks.
 Those include Kwon and Bang (1996), which provides a clear, step-by-step, introduction with many MATLAB program examples, and the classic by Bathe (2007) for a comprehensive reference.
-For computational geodynamics, we started when no appropriate textbooks were out there.
-Since then, Ismail-Zadeh and Tackley (2010) provided a broader, but less-detailed, overview of general methods, and Gerya (2009) a very detailed, MATLAB based approach that is focused on finite differences only, however.
+For computational geodynamics, we started to write these lecture notes in 2008 when no appropriate textbooks were out there.
+Since then, Ismail-Zadeh and Tack-ley (2010) provided a broader, but less-detailed, overview of general methods, and Gerya (2009) a very detailed, MATLAB based approach that is focused on finite differences only, however.